YasmineBB/cycle-changes-tracker/README.md

 ## Bugs

 - **Colorama light colours not showing on deployed site**
   - To add some visuals to the questions asking the user to choose their pain and flow level on a scale, I initially used four colours

 - I had some issues after continuing an else statement in a while loop.
 It ran an infinite loop of the else print statement.

 - When a user tried to log in, I had an initial problem where if the username wasn't stored in the worksheet, it threw an AttributeError rather than the print message in the else statement to request a valid username.
-Through tutor support assistance
+Through tutor support assistance this issue was solved.

 ## Development